fantasmoio/Fantasmo-iOS-SDK/README.md

 }
 ```

-As of right now the behaviors requests are only available in English.
+As of right now behavior requests are only available in English.
 More languages coming soon.

 ### Testing and Debugging